Hacking Dark Roast – Tips on Brewing a Better Bold Coffee

 #4 Air Roasters vs Drum Roasters

 This next idea is debatable, but I believe it has merit.
-Roasting dark coffee on a fluid bed air roaster will result in a cleaner less burnt taste than on a drum roaster.
+Roasting dark coffee on a fluid bed air roaster will produce a cleaner, less burnt taste than roasting it on a drum roaster.
 When coffee roasts, chaff separates from the bean.
-In an air roaster, the chaff is blown out of the roasting chamber.
-With a rotating drum roaster, some of the chaff remains on the bean.
-At a lighter roast, this is not an issue, but with darker roasts, the chaff can impart a burnt flavor onto the beans.
+The chaff is blown out of the roasting chamber in an air roaster.
+With a rotating drum roaster, some chaff remains on the bean.
+This is not an issue at a lighter roast, but with darker roasts, the chaff can impart a burnt flavor onto the beans.

 Reduced airflow during roasting may be a cause for some of the bitter notes in darker roasted coffee.
 Here is a comment by donlp37 regarding air roasting on CoffeeForums: